 Diddle, diddle dumplings in the pan

 In a medium size pan add enough sesame seed oil so it sloshes a little bit, as that will leave you a little bit more oil for your sauce.
 I am a little dangerous in matters like this and my pan usually sloshes quite a bit.
 Then I add minced ginger (about a one and a half inch piece) , minced garlic (about 4 or 5 cloves) and hotter pepper flakes depending on how much heat you can handle.
 I get the heat from the red chilly flakes and not the green chilies – you can preserve the flavor while removing all the heat from the green chilies by slitting into halves or quarters lengthwise and removing all seeds and chopping real small.
 Once I have all these in the pan I turn the heat to medium high and add a little salt and the dumplings when the oil heats up.
-You don’t want to add too much salt as the dumplings contain some and the soy sauce which we will later add also has some salt.
+You should add the dumplings before the other ingredients if they take more time to get done, You don’t want to add too much salt as the dumplings contain some and the soy sauce which we will later add also has some salt.

 Diddle, diddle dumplings in a bowl

 You can usually have about 16 dumplings in a medium sized pan without piling them on each other.
 Turn the dumplings over and fry till they brown to the desired level.
 Pull out 4 serving bowls and transfer 4 dumplings to each of the bowls.
 Pour about 3 or 4 tablespoons each of soy sauce and the red wine vinegar to the sauce pan.
 Then add a spoon of brown sugar and shake the pan gently to mix with the remaining oil.